pmahnke/mahnke-cocktails/recipe_processed/dirty_martini.md

 eras: [classic]
 permalink: "/recipe/dirty_martini/"
 stars: 3.5
-base_spirits: ['Vodka', 'Plymouth Gin', 'Dry Vermouth', 'Fino Sherry']
+base_spirits: ['Dry Vermouth', 'Fino Sherry', 'Plymouth Gin', 'Vodka']
 youtube: "cwunL1zBgnI"
 description: "A classic savory Martini variation that incorporates a small amount of olive brine for a salty kick."
 excerpt: |
   Cocktail historian David Wondrich has traced the origins of the Dirty Martini back to 1901 and a bartender called John E. O'Connor, who served a Dry Martini with muddled olives at New York's Waldorf Astoria.<br /><br />The first written reference to brine being added to a Martini-style cocktail appears in G.H.
 Steele's 1930 <i>My New Cocktail Book</i>.
 date: 2025-08-11
 glass:
+  - coupe
   - martini
-  - coupe
 garnishes: olive
 type:
   - shaken